-Our bodies process on average, 1 unit of alcohol per hour (23).
-This is subject to a number of variables that can affect how quickly we eliminate alcohol from our system.
+Our bodies process, on average, 1 unit of alcohol per hour.
+This is subject to several variables affecting how quickly we eliminate alcohol from our system.
 As a guide, using the following testing methods, alcohol remains detectable in our system for :

 Alcohol Breath Test

-As part of a routine breathalyzer test, alcohol can be detected on the breath for up to 24 hours after the last drink was consumed (13).
+As part of a routine breathalyser test, alcohol can be detected on the breath for up to 24 hours after consuming the last drink.

-Alcohol can be detected in a urine sample test for up to 2 to 4 days after the last drink was consumed (13).
+Alcohol can be detected in a urine sample test for 2 to 4 days after consuming the last drink.

-Alcohol is eliminated from the bloodstream relatively quickly in comparison to other testing methods.
-Still, it also gives a more accurate reading as too how much alcohol is in the system through a BAC (Blood Alcohol Concentration) (23).
+Alcohol is eliminated from the bloodstream relatively quickly compared to other testing methods.
+Still, it also gives a more accurate reading of how much alcohol is in the system through a BAC (Blood Alcohol Concentration).

-Alcohol can be detected in the blood for anywhere up to 24 hours after the last drink, depending on the amount the person has consumed (13).
+Alcohol can be detected in the blood for up to 24 hours after the last drink, depending on the person’s consumption.

-Alcohol remains detectable in the system through strand hair test for anything up to 3 months (13).
+Alcohol remains detectable through strand hair tests for up to 3 months.

-How long do Amphetamines drugs stay in your system?
+How long do amphetamine drugs stay in your system?

-Amphetamines can be detected in a drug saliva test for anything between 1-2 days after consuming the drug (14)
+Amphetamines can be detected in a drug saliva test 1-2 days after consumption.

-The presence of amphetamines can be detected in blood tests for up to -6 hours after taking the drug (14)
+Amphetamines can be detected in blood tests up to 1-6 hours after taking the drug.

 How long does Cannabis stay in your system?

-Drug tests can detect the psychoactive component of Cannabis, referred to as THC, and this is what shows up as positive in various drug testing methods.
+Drug tests can detect the psychoactive component of Cannabis, referred to as THC, which shows up as positive in various drug testing methods.

-If you have taken cannabis for the first time signs of this can appear in urine tests up to 3 days after consumption of the drug, however, more regular users might find it can be detected in their system up to 30 days later, and chronic users up to 45 days later (18)
+If you have taken Cannabis for the first time, signs of this can appear in urine tests up to 3 days after consumption of the drug.
+However, more regular users might find it can be detected in their system up to 30 days later, and chronic users up to 45 days later.

-Generally, most saliva tests can detect signs of cannabis within 24 hours of consumption.
-Some of the more sensitive tests can detect traces of cannabis in saliva for up to 72 hours.
-(21)
+Generally, most saliva tests can detect signs of Cannabis within 24 hours of consumption.
+Some of the more sensitive tests can detect traces of Cannabis in saliva for up to 72 hours.

-Hair strand tests, the most sensitive and sophisticated type of drug test, can detect traces of THC in your system fort up to 90 days after consumption.
-(21)
+Hair strand tests, the most sensitive and sophisticated drug test, can detect traces of THC in your system for up to 90 days after consumption.

 How long does Cocaine stay in your system?

-Cocaine, a Class A stimulant drug, is very addictive.
-It can be ingested in several ways, by snorting, smoking, rubbing into the gums, injecting or swallowing (bombing).
+Cocaine, or ‘Coke’, a Class A stimulant drug, is very addictive.
+It can be ingested in several ways: snorting, smoking, rubbing into the gums, injecting or swallowing (bombing).
 Regardless of how the drug is consumed, the time frames for drug testing detection remain the same.

-Cocaine in urine can be identified up to three days after use, although for a heavy user this can rise to two weeks (1,18)
+Cocaine in urine can be identified up to three days after use, although, for a heavy user, this can rise to two weeks.

-Traces of cocaine can be picked up in a saliva test for up to two days after use (1)
+Traces of Cocaine can be picked up in a saliva test for up to two days after use.

-Cocaine can be detected in a person’s bloodstream for up to two days after use (1)
+Cocaine can be detected in a person’s bloodstream for up to two days after use.

-Cocaine can be detected in a hair strand test for up to several months and even years for regular cocaine users (1)
+Cocaine can be detected in a hair strand test for up to several months and even years for regular cocaine users.

 How long does Crystal Methamphetamine stay in your system?

-Regular users of crystal meth will find that the urine test will be able to detect the presence of this Class A drug for between 1-4 days after consumption of the drug.
-However, heavier users of crystal methamphetamine will likely find that drugs in urine tests can detect evidence of the drug in their body up to a week later.
-(1)
+Regular users of crystal meth will find that the urine test will detect the presence of this Class A drug between 1-4 days after consumption of the drug.
+However, heavier users of crystal methamphetamine will likely find that urine tests can detect evidence of the drug in their bodies up to a week later.

-Saliva tests for crystal meth can identify trace amounts of the drug for between 1–4 days after a person consumes it (1)
+Mouth swab saliva tests for crystal meth can identify trace amounts of the drug for 1–4 days after consumption.

-This common method of drug detection can find traces of crystal meth in the person’s bloodstream between 1–3 days after taking it (1)
+This common method of drug detection can find traces of crystal meth in the person’s bloodstream between 1–3 days after taking it.

-This is probably the most sophisticated and expensive method of drug analysis and can detect the presence of crystal methamphetamine in your system for up to 90 days after use.
-(1)
+This is probably the most sophisticated and expensive drug analysis method and can detect crystal methamphetamine in your system for up to 90 days after use.